JetBrains/Qodana/topics/clone-finder-docker-readme.md

 ## License

 By using the Qodana Clone Finder Docker image, you agree to the [JetBrains EAP user agreement](https://www.jetbrains.com/legal/agreements/user_eap.html) and [JetBrains privacy policy](https://www.jetbrains.com/company/privacy.html).
 The Docker image includes the evaluation license, which will expire in 30 days.
-Please ensure you pull a new image on time.
+Ensure you pull a new image on time.

 ## Contact